mmondics/openshift-intro/README.md

     ![developer-menu.png](/images/developer-menu.png)

-Switching to the Developer perspective takes you to the *Topology* view.
+Switching to the Developer perspective should take you to the *Topology* view.
+If this isn't the case, select the *Topology* item in the left-side menu.
 If no workloads are deployed in the selected project, options to start building an application or visit the +Add page or are displayed.

 1.  **Click the +Add button in the menu**.